KimonoBoy/SHVDNTutorial-Nuclei/README.md

 See the [Wiki](https://github.com/KimonoBoy/SHVDN-Tutorial/wiki)

 ## Current Mod Progress
+1. Fixed Model Changer Menu - now with favorites models.
+At the moment it lags when loading a menu with many models at a time as each item is generated when the menu is shown - we should probably cache the results and only make changes when updates happen.
+Will be revisted later.
+2. We should finish up the Appearance Menu.
+3. When the appearance menu is complete, we should create a Save Model menu like we did with our Vehicles, saving different models with different appearances.

+-- Below is things I was working on, but decided the above was more important to implement first.
 * Currently working on a script that allows the player to use any prop in-game as a vehicle.
 You can drive trash cans, traffic lights or w/e prop you'll stumble upon.

 ## NOTE